-CEAP is designed to provide low income households with assistance towards their winter heating bills.
+CEAP is designed to provide low-income households with assistance towards their winter heating bills.
 Households in the towns of Ansonia, Beacon Falls, Bethany, Derby, Milford, Orange, Oxford, Seymour, Shelton, and Woodbridge may apply with TEAM.
-Winter heating assistance pays for a household’s primary heating source such as oil, natural gas, electricity, propane, kerosene, coal, wood and wood pellets on behalf of eligible household.
+Winter heating assistance pays for a household’s primary heating source such as oil, natural gas, electricity, propane, kerosene, coal, wood, and wood pellets on behalf of the eligible household.
 The amount of heat assistance may not be sufficient to cover a household’s entire winter heating cost.
 For households whose heat is included in their rent, one-time financial assistance may be available.
 Eligibility is determined by income – at or below 60% of State Median Income (SMI) – household size, and liquid assets.